 One of the biggest stumbling blocks to discussing military careers is understanding the difference between officers and enlisted.
-I’m sure the proliferation of online shooter games hasn’t helped by showing teenage gamers that they can climb the ladder from private to general just by killing the most “noobs.”
-But the difference between enlisted and officer, depending on how you look at it, can be one of prestige, pay, responsibility, and future career opportunities.
+Depending on how you look at it, the differences between the two careers can be huge when it comes to prestige, pay, responsibility, and future opportunities.

-Today, commissioned officers in the United States Military are no longer aristocracy and the enlisted far from being peasants.
+Today, commissioned officers in the U.S. military are no longer aristocracy and the enlisted far from being peasants.
 However, officers are still the primary source of authority in any military unit, and the position maintains some of its aristocratic pedigree, as embodied in the age-old phrase, “officer and a gentleman.”

 Above all else, a commissioned officer's duty is to lead.
 If the civilian equivalent of a private is an entry-level blue collar worker, and the sergeant that of a middle manager, then commissioned officers are the upper management and executives.

-No matter what specialty they enter, officers are expected to come out of training able to immediately take charge of about forty enlisted troops – a platoon.
-An officer’s career progresses by assuming larger commands and greater levels of responsibility – from a platoon to a company, a company to a battalion, all the way up to the cream of the crop as commander of a base, an operating theater (like European or African Command), or a position in the Pentagon.
+No matter what specialty they enter, officers are expected to come out of training able to immediately take charge of about forty enlisted troops (a platoon).
+An officer’s career progresses by assuming larger commands and greater levels of responsibility – from a platoon to a company, a company to a battalion, and all the way up to the cream of the crop as commander of a base, an operating theater (like European or Africa Command), or a position in the Pentagon.

 Occupational specialties for commissioned officers include management positions in virtually every field available to the enlisted, and several that are exclusive to the officer ranks, such as pilots and lawyers.
 But above all, a commissioned officer is expected to succeed as a unit commander in any situation, regardless of their technical area of expertise.
 In the Marine Corps, for example, every officer is expected first and foremost to be a capable infantry commander -- even if he or she is an administrative officer.

-- The service academies are the most prestigious route to an officer commission.
+The service academies are the most prestigious route to an officer commission.
 Those fortunate enough to secure a seat in one of these military-operated colleges are usually the best and brightest of America’s high school graduates and get a free four-year education.
-It’s not your typical college experience, though: Students are considered service members, subject to military law and discipline, and must maintain high academic, physical, and moral standards at all times.
-Those that make it to graduation are commissioned in their academy’s branch of service and are also part of an elite fraternity among officers (similar to being the Ivy League graduate in your office).
+It’s not your typical college experience, though: students are considered service members, subject to military law and discipline, and must maintain high academic, physical, and moral standards at all times.

-- Advanced or specialized degrees are required of some officers, such as medical professionals, lawyers, and chaplains, for obvious reasons.
+Advanced or specialized degrees are required of some officers, such as medical professionals, lawyers, and chaplains, due to the greater level of expertise they need.
 Qualified professionals are often eligible for “direct commissioning” in the Army, Navy, or Air Force by attending a more abridged version of officer training that’s designed as less of a crucible and more, as the Air Force’s website aptly puts it, to “ease the transition of candidates . . . from the private sector into military life."

 Should I Join as Officer or Enlisted?

 At the same time, those who enjoy the challenge of command or aspire to future careers as leaders of business and government can thrive as officers.
-Notice that many politicians who claim military credentials were officers: John McCain was a Navy pilot before he was a senator, Colin Powell was Chairman of the Joint Chiefs, and former Commandant of the Marine Corps James L. Jones served a stint as President Obama’s National Security Advisor.
+Notice that many politicians who claim military credentials were officers: John McCain was a Navy pilot before he was a U.S. senator, Colin Powell was chairman of the Joint Chiefs, and former commandant of the Marine Corps James L. Jones served a stint as President Obama’s national security advisor.

 There’s no denying that a career as a commissioned officer presents a unique challenge and opens some very particular doors, for those who have what it takes to lead from the front.